madelson/DistributedLock/docs/Developing DistributedLock.md

 GRANT SELECT ON performance_schema.* TO 'DistributedLock'@'localhost';
 ```

-(Windows) If you don't want MySQL always running on your machine, set the Startup type to "Manual" for `MariaDB`.
+(Windows) If you don't want MariaDB always running on your machine, set the Startup type to "Manual" for `MariaDB`.

 Finally, add your username (DistributedLock) and password to `DistributedLock.Tests/credentials/mariadb.txt`, with the username on line 1 and the password on line 2.